tkdchen/task-repo-shared-ci/README.md

-# 🏗️ Boilerplate for Konflux Task repos
+# 🏗️ Shared CI for Konflux Task repos

 This repo provides the shared scripts and CI workflows crucial for developing Konflux Tasks.